Silver Bulletin #5

 The WallStreetBets Redditors believe they’re on a crusade, taking down greedy hedge funds and making the world a better place.

-GameStop hasn’t raised any equity from their new stock price.
-Their business prospects look just as dim as it did 2 years ago.
+GameStop hasn’t raised any equity because of its new stock price.
+Its business prospects look just as dim as they did two years ago.

 The world isn’t any better than it was the week before.
-It is however, thoroughly more entertaining.
+It is, however, much more entertaining.

 Who needs sports betting anymore?